-Welcome to Twin Peaks was launched on January 20, 2011.
-Not coincidentally David Lynch’s birthday and about 20 years after I consciously watched Mark Frost and David Lynch‘s legendary show for the first time in my life.
+Welcome to Twin Peaks launched on January 20, 2011.
+Not coincidentally on David Lynch’s birthday and about 20 years after I was exposed to Mark Frost and David Lynch‘s legendary show for the first time in my life.

 Twin Peaks is not a fiction.
 Therefore, Twin Peaks will never end.
 Look around.
 Look within.

 —Michael J. Anderson, in a comment on the Welcome to Twin Peaks Facebook page.

 Encouraged to reignite the fading conversation among fans, and inspired by the show’s ever-growing influence on today’s art, fashion, music, film, television, design or just about any other aspect of popular culture, Welcome to Twin Peaks aims to demonstrate that even though more than two decades have passed, Twin Peaks is still relevant.
 Maybe even more than ever.